 Keep in mind though that amazon will deduct the Japanese taxes at checkout so 13,206¥ becomes 12,005¥.
 Of course, that does apply to everything you order from amazon JP.

 Sometimes pre-order prices are a little cheaper ranging to 11k¥.
-Just check the Wizards of the Coasts very own store on amazon.
+Just check the Wizards of the Coast’s very own store on amazon.

-And still, one of the most interesting Japanese MTG booster displays till today which are always a good pick-up if you can get them for a decent price.
+And still, one of the most interesting Japanese MTG booster displays till today which is always a good pick-up if you can get them for a decent price.
 War of the spark has the alternate art Japanese exclusive Planeswalkers, Ikoria packs the JPN exclusive Godzilla cards, and even if you can get Japanese the “Mystical Archive” alternate art cards in international Strixhaven boosters as well your chances of picking the beautiful Japanese ones are far higher if you pick up a JPN box.

 The best places to buy Single MTG Cards

 BigWeb is a great shop for buying singles and pre-order Display Boxes for the latest MTG sets.
 The site is entirely in Japanese and you need a proxy (like fromjapan) in order to buy from them.
-If you want some specific singles this is definitely the way to go (proxy + BigWeb) but just for the convenience if you want a Japanese Magic drafting experience or bolster up your collecting with some Japanese MTG cards, I would recommend checking amazon every now and again, waiting for a discount.
+If you want some specific singles this is definitely the way to go (proxy + BigWeb) but just for convenience if you want a Japanese Magic drafting experience or to bolster up your collecting with some Japanese MTG cards, I would recommend checking amazon every now and again, waiting for a discount.

 This usually happens right before the release of a new set (in late 2020 these two are Zendikar Rising and the upcoming Kaldheim expansion).

 The selection for singles is huge and especially for savvy MTG Finance aficionados, there are some bargains to be made.
 With English cards as well.